 We aim to promote mental health through our community living and working and have a registered care home on site, offering support to people and their well-being.

-We would like help with the garden and the preserving of our produce over the summer.
+We would like help with the garden and the preserving of our produce.
 Please see extended description for more info, including our to-do-list, which gets updated constantly!

 1. As we have a care home on site, WWOOFers must be at least 18.